fyog/clipmap/README.md

-example clipmap generation - not created by me.
+example clipmap generation - not created by myself.